dokinqs/travel-bucket-list/readme.md

 ![wireframe](TravelWireframe.JPG)

 ## User stories:
-Overview: User can create a post-it style layout grid list of places they want to visit with notes on things to do and a rating out of five stars.
+Overview: User wants to go on a vacation to anywhere outside the US.
+User wants to save a list of places they want to visit, with notes on things to do, sorted by a rating out of five stars.

 C: User can add a country location to their bucket list.
-The database would populate the country entry with details on currency, language, and display the country flag svg image.
+The database would populate the country entry with details like native language, currency name, currency symbol, and country flag image.

-R: User can look at a grid view of countries they have saved on their bucket list.
+R: User can look at a post-it style grid view of countries they have saved on their bucket list.

 U: User can edit the rating on each country and the list would automatically and delete destinations.